thiagoluis88git/tech1-app/README.md

 ### 1. Create product (Owner view)

 - Cal the POST `http://localhost:3210/api/products` to create a Product
-- Cal the POST `http://localhost:3210/api/products/combos` to create a Combo
 - Cal the PUT `http://localhost:3210/api/products/{id}` to update a Product
-- Cal the PUT `http://localhost:3210/api/products/combos/{id}` to update a Combo
 - Cal the DELETE `http://localhost:3210/api/products/{id}` to delete a Product
-- Cal the DELETE `http://localhost:3210/api/products/combos/{id}` to delete a Combo

 With those endpoints we can follow to *Section 2* to start the ***Order flow***